carlostojal/Barnaby/README.md

 # Barnaby

 Barnaby is a personal assistant API.
 This makes it offer many possibilities for integration with your projects.
 It uses APIs such as NewsAPI and DuckDuckGo Instant Answer API.
+You can test a [Chatbot Demo](https://github.com/carlostojal/BarnabyChatbot).

 ## How to use
 * Run script ```setup.sh``` to install all required dependencies.